MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ### Testing Site Owner's Stories

-    1."As the owner of the site, I want my potential customers to have a place where they can view the services I offer."
+    1."As the owner of the site, I want my potential customers to have a place where they can enjoy playing a challenging quiz to entertain online users."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Services information grid| Navigate to the Services page, locate the services grid | Finds a service they are interested in and goes to the contact page using contact button | Works as expected |